DavidCain/LazyCollate/README.md

 # LazyCollate

 Each semester, some 70 students enroll in Colby College's CS 151.
-A student worker is tasked with collating each week's projects into a sensible directory structure, including each student's writeup rendered as a PDF.
+A student worker (that'd be me) is tasked with collating each week's projects into a sensible directory structure, including each student's writeup rendered as a PDF.

 I'm lazy, so I wrote a program to automate this procedure.

-Working off a project number and a list of students, LazyCollate locates the students' code on a network share and renders Confluence pages either [QtWebKit][qtwebkit] or [PhantomJS][phantomjs].
+Working off a project number and a list of students, LazyCollate locates the students' code on a network share and renders Confluence pages using either [QtWebKit][qtwebkit] or [PhantomJS][phantomjs].
 File renaming, content warnings, and web scraping are all done automatically.

 # Installation and setup
-No extra Python packages are necessary: LazyCollate uses the Python standard library (Python 2.7).

-However, ensure that either [`wkhtmltopdf`][wkhtmltopdf] or [`phantomjs`][phantomjs] are installed to drive PDF generation.
-Both are available on GitHub and in most package managers.
-LazyCollate was tested on wkhtmltopdf 0.9.9 and PhantomJS 1.9.0 (statically compiled on 2012-02-12 from commit [04368c6af][phantom-commit]).
+## Dependencies
+Other versions will likely work, but LazyCollate is tested with:

+- Python 2.7
+- [`mechanize`][mechanize] v 2.5
+- [`wkhtmltopdf`][wkhtmltopdf] 0.9.9
+- [PhantomJS][phantomjs] 1.9.0 (statically compiled on 2012-02-12 from
+  [04368c6af][phantom-commit])

 ## Configuration
 1. Mount the CS 151 network share to `/mnt/CS151` (or elsewhere, but change